-Experiences Canada’s Black Lives Matter & Anti Racism Conversations series – produced in both English and French – aims to increase the capacity of youth to engage in Anti-Racism conversations by providing them with an opportunity to learn from emerging and established leaders and from their peers.
+Experiences Canada’s Black Lives Matter & Anti Racism Conversations – produced in both English and French – aimed to increase the capacity of youth to engage in Anti-Racism conversations by providing them with an opportunity to learn from emerging and established leaders and from their peers.

-A series of live events over 7 weeks will be accompanied by easy-to-follow discussion guides, educational materials and resources from anti-racism organizations.
+The series of 7 webinars are accompanied by easy-to-follow discussion guides, educational materials and resources from anti-racism organizations.
 A key objective for this series is to amplify the message and voices of the Black Lives Matter Movement and Anti-Racism Activists in Canada.

 What is Black Lives Matter and its Impact in Canada